History of the Sioux Empire Farm Show

 • To achieve, through a close rural-urban working relationship, an upgraded agricultural economy, to a degree that will reflect favorably upon individual, business, industry and community prosperity.

 The Sioux Empire Farm Show is one of several ag-related events hosted in Sioux Falls each year.
 It is hailed as one of the largest feeder steer shows in the nation.
-Seven breeds of cattle compete for the $12,000 Supreme Row purse, the best regional market livestock shows and sales and plenty of commercial exhibits.
+Six breeds of cattle compete for the $12,000 Supreme Row purse.
+It features the best regional market livestock shows and sales and plenty of commercial exhibits.

 Since 1998, the Chamber has partnered with Midwest Shows, Inc., for the commercial exhibitor farm show events.
 Headquartered in Austin, Minn., Midwest Shows sells commercial exhibit space for the show.
 The commercial exhibit portion of the two shows is called the "Sioux Falls Farm Show," with both shows being featured as "Sioux Falls Salute to Agriculture."
 The Sioux Falls Farm Show exhibits are a three-day show.